Metric#

 y_score: array-like of shape (n_samples,)

-The predicted labels, probabilities or decision scores (based on the chosen metric).
+The predicted labels, probabilities, or decision scores (based on the chosen metric).

 parameters: float or array-like of shape (n_samples,)